YB-WangTx/yugabyteSparkDemo/README.md

-# Yugabyte-spark-workshop
+# Yugabyte-Spark-workshop
-Hands-on workshop to build apps using Yugabyte and Spark 3.x
+Hands-on workshop to build apps using YugabyteDB and Spark 3.x

 ## Prerequisites